Oxford HealthCare Insurance Coverage

 When a person has co-occurring disorders, he or she should receive care from a dual diagnosis program.
 Treatment programs that focus on both mental health and substance use disorders can help individuals to cope with the symptoms of their behavioral health challenges and equip them with the skills they need in order to end substance dependence in their lives.

 Sometimes, people become dependent on alcohol, prescription drugs, or illicit drugs as a result of the symptoms of their mental health disorders.
-In other cases, substance abuse causes certain mental health disorders to develop.
+In other cases, substance misuse causes certain mental health disorders to develop.
 Since addiction and behavioral health problems are so closely related, dual diagnosis programs are absolutely necessary when it comes to treatment.

 Some of the behavioral and mental health disorders that may occur along with addiction are: